Newburyport, Massachusetts, Man Running Across America a Second Time for Charity

-Running across America from Los Angles, California to Newburyport, Massachusetts, in 2021 was not enough for Newburyport native Mike Wilson.
+Running across America from Los Angles, California, to Newburyport, Massachusetts, in 2021 was not enough for Haverhill native, Mike Wilson.

 "Can’t believe I’m doing it again because by the end of it, I was so done with it, but I just love to run and want to help others," said Wilson.

-In the 2021 journey, Wilson dipped his toe in the Pacific Ocean and took off from the Santa Monica Pier in Los Angeles, CA, according to a Town Common article.
+In the 2021 journey, Wilson dipped his toe in the Pacific Ocean and took off from the Santa Monica Pier in Los Angeles, California, according to a Town Common article.

 After talking about doing this 3,500 mile run for nearly 10 years, Wilson was pushed to officially take on the challenge at the peak of the Covid-19 pandemic.
 “Between Covid and politics going on, I was getting extremely discouraged with the way people were treating one another," Wilson said.